 Occupational therapists help people develop skills needed for day-to-day activities when skills are lost or reduced due to injury, illness, mental illness, chronic disease, or other health conditions.
 Working with people, occupational therapists find solutions through therapy programs, showing new ways of doing things, making changes to your home, school or workplace, or prescribing equipment to make tasks easier.

-Counseling and therapy services are offered to individuals, couples and families living in Kingston, who are patients, clients, or participants at Kingston Community Health Centres.
-In addition, a variety of groups are offered to both men and women on an occasional basis which encourage and promote skill development in the areas of self-care, wellness and the management of powerful emotions.
+Counseling and therapy services are offered to individuals, couples and families living in Kingston, who are patients, clients, or participants in KCHC programs.
+In addition, a variety of groups are offered on an occasional basis which encourage and promote skill development in the areas of self-care, wellness and the management of powerful emotions.
 Clients may be referred or self-refer for these services.
 There may be a waiting list at times for counseling services.

 Our registered practical nurse provides foot care, including nail and other treatments, to residents of the Kingston area for significant health problems, such as: reduced mobility, dexterity, flexibility, reduced sensation in feet, diabetes, poor eye sight as seen in macular degeneration, reduced flexibility as seen in back injuries, obesity, or diseases of feet and toenails.